rse-ops/landscape/_includes/paper/culture.md

 culture.
 A strategy to go about inspiring change might be to start with a current practice, and ask the questions:

--   \"How do we automate this?\"
+-   "How do we automate this?"

--   \"How do teams X and Y work together, what are the common goals and units of operation?\"
+-   "How do teams X and Y work together, what are the common goals and units of operation?"

 A lot of RSE-ops seems to come down to automation, which is why it's a good question to start with.
 Another good suggestion is to consider